rokucommunity/vscode-brightscript-language/README.md

 * `brightscript.format.keywordCase`: specify case of keywords when formatting
 * `brightscript.format.compositeKeywords`: specify whether composite words (ie: "endif", "endfor") should be broken apart into their two-word format (ie: "end if", "end for")
 * `brightscript.format.removeTrailingWhiteSpace`: specify whether trailing whitespace should be removed on format
+* `brightscript.output.includeStackTraces`: If set to true, will print stack trace or breakpoint info in the log output.
+Set to false to avoid noisy logs - you'll still get the traces in the debug console, in any case
+* `brightscript.output.focusOnLaunch`: If set to true, focus on the brighscript log when launching, which is convenient for controlling your roku with the extension's remote control keys. **Experimental.
+Does not always work**
+* `brightscript.output.clearOnLaunch`: If set to true, will clear the brigthscript log when launching
+* `brightscript.output.hyperlinkFormat`: specifies the display format for log output `pkg` link

 ## Roku Remote Control